-How a plate rack was ingeniously built into the kitchen.
+How a plate rack was ingeniously built into the set.

 10. Step2 Best Chef’s Toy Kitchen Playset

-If you’re looking for a compact kitchen, affordable but high quality that you can set up within a quarter of an hour then go for the Best Chef’s Toy Kitchen Set.
+If you’re looking for a compact toy cooking set, affordable but high quality that you can set up within a quarter of an hour then go for the Best Chef’s Toy Kitchen Set.